fossasia/eventyay-tickets/README.rst

 Project status
 --------------
-`pretalx` is under active development, but depending on your needs, it's already production ready.
+`pretalx` is under active development, but nevertheless, it's production ready and has already been used in several conferences.
 It supports everything required for talk submission, speaker communication, and scheduling.
 You can see our supported features in the `feature list`_ in our documentation, and our issues_.

 Contributing
 ------------